 If you’ve enjoyed this, you’ll enjoy Tim’s book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-You can hear Sophie chatting to Tim about S Club 7’s ridiculous time travel movie S Club 7 – Back To The ’50s on It’s An S Pod Thing! here.
+You can hear Sophie and Tim chatting about S Club 7’s ridiculous time travel movie S Club 7 – Back To The ’50s on It’s An S Pod Thing! here.

-Sophie also appears in The Best Of Looks Unfamiliar alongside Mitch Benn, Catrin Lowe, Mic Wright, Darrell Maclaine, Mark Thompson, Will Maclean, Stephen O’Brien, Ben Baker and Phil Catterall and Tim on (Music For) The Head Ballet talking about Ringing On The Engine Bell by Bernard Cribbins, which you can find here.
+Sophie also appears in The Best Of Looks Unfamiliar alongside Mitch Benn on Matchbox Zoomy Balloonies, Catrin Lowe on Heartthrob – The Dream Date Game, Mic Wright on Army And Navy Sweets, Darrell Maclaine on Rutland Weekend Television, Mark Thompson on The Giftie, Will Maclean on The Fourth Pan Book Of Horror Stories, Stephen O’Brien on The Box Of Delights, Ben Baker and Phil Catterall on A Christmas Lantern and Tim on (Music For) The Head Ballet talking to Paul Abbott about Ringing On The Engine Bell by Bernard Cribbins, which you can find here.

 © Tim Worthington.